evaxwu/Tonality-Perception-MA-Thesis-R/data_cleaning.md

 Major_5\_TEXT
 </td>
 <td style="text-align:left;">
-If not a psych of music major
+If not a psych or music major
 </td>
 </tr>
 <tr>